 5. They Feign Deafness When You Mention Hanging Out

 Alternatively, you could be with someone who flat-out ignores any mention of a date.
 If you're texting someone and they're totally keen to chat with you but somehow miraculously don't see your next three texts about grabbing dinner, that's a warning sign.
-Maybe they just want the convenience of a sexting buddy without any of the actual work, and if that's not what you're looking for, you might be better off finding someone who seems eager to see you IRL.
+Maybe they just want the convenience of a hookup buddy without any of the actual work, and if that's not what you're looking for, you might be better off finding someone who seems eager to see you IRL.

 6. Their Texts Are Short And Simple